HabitatFramework/UserGuide/concepts/concepts.rst

 	Data Disaggregation Dialog (MapInfo)

 * The feature will be split but still selected as shown in the figure :ref:`figMISF`.
-Return to the HLU GIS Tool and click :guilabel:`Get Map Selection`.
+Return to the HLU Tool and click |getmapselection| :guilabel:`Get Map Selection`.

 .. _figMISF: